filswan/swan-client/README.md

 ```

 ### Step 4.
 Auto send auto-bid mode tasks with deals to auto-bid mode miner
 The autobid system between swan-client and swan-provider allows you to automatically send deals to a miner selected by Swan platform.
 All miners with auto-bid mode on have the chance to be selected but only one will be chosen based on Swan reputation system and Market Matcher.
+You can choose to start this service before or after creating tasks in step3.
+Noted here, only public tasks with `bid_mode` set to `1` will be considered.
+A log file will be generated afterwards.
 ```
-python3 swan_cli_auto.py auto --out-dir [output_file_dir]
+nohup python3 swan_cli_auto.py auto --out-dir [output_file_dir] >> auto_deal.log &
 ```
 **--out-dir (optional):** A new metadata csv and a Swan task CSV will be generated to the given directory.
 Default: output_dir specified in config.toml